GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 **grdseamount** will compute the combined shape of multiple synthetic seamounts given their individual shape parameters.
-We read from *table* (or stdin) a list of seamount locations and sizes and can evaluate either Gaussian, parabolic, conical, or disc shapes, which may be circular or elliptical, and optionally truncated.
+We read from *table* (or stdin) a list of seamount locations and sizes and can evaluate either Gaussian, parabolic, conical, polynomial or disc shapes, which may be circular or elliptical, and optionally truncated.
 Various scaling options are available to modify the result, including an option to add in a background depth (more complicated backgrounds may be added via :doc:`grdmath </grdmath>`).
 The input must contain *lon*, *lat*, *radius*, *height* for each seamount.